What is the Best Month to Go to Jerusalem?

 When Should You Visit Jerusalem?

 Jerusalem is a great place to visit at any time of year; each season has its advantages and disadvantages.
 If you want a cool climate and likelihood of snow, with all the fun of the festive season visit in winter.
-For time outdoors in the sun, high-season crowds and prices, visit Jerusalem in the summer.
+For time outdoors in the sun, with high-season crowds and prices, visit Jerusalem in the summer.

 If you’d like to catch some special deals, explore the surrounding areas, and see Jerusalem without crowds, then you should visit in spring or fall.
 Plan your Jerusalem vacation today, book Jerusalem tours, and no matter whenever you visit, you won’t be disappointed.